 If you are suffering with jaw pain of any kind, contact us to get the relief you need.Request Appointment

-TMD, or Temporomandibular Joint Disorder, occurs when the hinge connecting the upper and lower jaw isn’t working properly.
+While you might have heard people talk about their TMJ, that’s short for the Temperomandibular Joint; the problems and pain they are suffering from is actually a Temporomandibular Joint Disorder (TMD), occurs when the hinge connecting the upper and lower jaw isn’t working properly.
 This hinge is one of the most complex joints in the body, responsible for moving the lower jaw forward, backward and side-to-side.

 When you have TMD, it feels like your jaw is popping or clicking or even getting stuck for a moment.
 The exact cause of this misalignment is often impossible to determine.
 At IMPACT Physical Therapy, we can develop a program for you that includes techniques for regaining normal jaw movement.